exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 \\(\dot{R} = (g_r)^2, \dot{I} = -(g_i)^2\\)

 <p>The first line is the main equation.
 We want to maximize rho1dot.
-All the a1a2a3 terms, and their exponents are obtained from milestones.
+All the a_n terms, and their exponents are obtained from milestones.
 Parts of the square root term are also obtained from milestones.
-Note that the R^2 and the I^2 terms are effectively redundant at all stages of this theory.
+Note that the R^2 and the I^2 terms are effectively redundant at all stages of this theory; but due to them purchasing a_2 and a_3 respectively, they are very important.

-The second line is not relevant to the strategies.
+The second line defines the graph shown.
+Since G(t) is graphed on the complex over time, it is possible to have it show as a particle spiraling through space.

 The third line describes g_r and g_i, which are used to generate 'R' and 'I' currencies.
 This line by itself doesn't do much.